Worcester boiler pressure gauge low

 6. Turn the heating on

-To increase the pressure on a Worcester boiler without a key you will need to:
+To increase the pressure on a Worcester boiler without a key you must:

 • Use (or fit) an external filling loop